-From a two income family, we became a one income family last year to essentially put more focus into our farm and towards achieving our sustainable goals.
+From a two income family, we became a one income family a couple of years back to essentially put more focus into our farm and towards achieving our sustainability goals.
 I am grateful for my husband’s income that’s taking care of our needs and we are not dependent on the farm for our livelihood.

 Organic farming currently seems expensive to me (an inexperienced new farmer) but I have understood from veterans that it doesn’t have to be so.
 I might just get there some day but that day is not today.

 With this step in our organic journey, we have successfully eliminated our need to buy oil from the stores.
 We are slowly trying to remove refined oil completely out of our pantry list.
 We always have a small quantity of refined oil (sunflower oil and rice bran oil) for deep frying purposes because kids don’t seem to take well to the strong aroma of peanut/sesame/coconut oils.

 But we are trying to build their tolerance by transitioning slowly and steadily.

 Hope to educate them so they make better choices for themselves.